JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 I shook my head smiling before telling him to wait at the door.
 Then I came back with a brick to hold the door open slightly.

-The wind had a light breeze and the sky was still dark, yet a couple of lights around the rooftop allowed us to navigate to the wall against the edge of the building.
+The wind had a light breeze and the sky was still dark.
+Yet a couple of lights around the rooftop allowed us to navigate to the wall against the edge of the building.
 We both slid down against it and stayed silent for a few moments.
-I basked in the silence and quiet, the cool air feathering against my warm skin, it almost made me dizzy with how calm I suddenly felt.
+I basked in the silence and quiet, the cool air feathering against my warm skin.
+It almost made me dizzy again with how calm I suddenly felt.

 Then Charlie cleared his throat.
 “So, what have you been up to lately?”

-I shrugged noncommittedly, “You know, the usual university stress and shit.
+I shrugged noncommittedly, “You know, the usual university stress and sh*t.
 But I guess that’s what we pay for right?”

 He snorted, “Yeah no kidding.”

 Then it was silent again.
-I could feel the way he wanted to say something but felt conflicted to do so.
+I could feel the way he wanted to say something but he felt conflicted to do so again.
 But then his eyes became focused.
 “I miss him too.”

 Suddenly, everything went tense.
 Stop talking about him.
-Even when he isn’t in my head, he’s still there.
+Even when he wasn't in my head, he’s still there.
 But I just nodded in agreement.

 “What happened to him was horrible and shouldn’t have ever happened.”
-Then he turned his body towards me and continued, “But what happened to him is not your fault.”
+Then he turned his body towards me and continued, “But what happened to him was not your fault.”

 Wait.
 What did he just say?
 My eyes widened and my head whipped towards him.
-“Wha-ha- wha well yeah of course it isn’t.”
+“Wha-what well yeah of course it wasn't.”

 He shook his head.
-“No you’re not hearing me.
+“No, you’re not hearing me.
 His death was not your fault.”

 He was starting to freak me out.
 Why is he telling me this?
 In the next moment, I was standing up, trying to make some distance between the two of us.
 Then, I forced out a chuckle to loosen the tension.
 “Okay, wh-why are you doing this whole goodwill hunting moment.”